 We all know parsley.

 It’s the green stuff thrown around carelessly without love or imagination in an attempt to make dishes look fancy.
-As result parsley has gained a reputation in Turkey for being a nuisance.
+As a result parsley has gained a reputation in Turkey for being a nuisance a meddler, something that gets in the way of the good stuff.
 I’m sure you could enjoy your kebab, lahmacun or meat without having to face the sprig of parsley that’ll end up in the bin.

 But does the poor parsley ever get asked if it wants to get mixed up in every dish?